Argha-code/devTinder/homework.md

 write a dummy auth middleware for admin write a dummy auth middleware for all routes ,except  /user/login Error handeling using app.use("/",(err,req,res,next)=>{}) => allways write in the end

+create a free cluster on Mongodb official websites(mongo db atlas) install library connect your application with database "connection url/devTinder" call the connectdb function and connect to the database before staring application on 7777 Create a userSchema & user Model create post/signup API to add data to database
+Push some documents using API calls from postman
+Error handeling